Si7li/Si7li/README.md

 ## Recent Goals
-- I do Graphical/AI shinanigins, anything and everything inbetween
+- I do Graphical/AI shenanigans, anything and everything inbetween
 - Mad at my younger self for not saving my old C++ and Unity projects
 - I love bugs🐞
 - Force push and pray🙏🥀